Hermann Göring

-Hermann Wilhelm Göring (or Goering; /de/; 12 January 1893 – 15 October 1946) was a German Nazi politician, aviator, military leader, and convicted war criminal.
+Hermann Wilhelm Göring (or Goering; /de/; 12 January 1893 – 15 October 1946) was a German politician, aviator, military commander, and convicted war criminal.
 He was one of the most powerful figures in the Nazi Party, which controlled Germany from 1933 to 1945.
 He also served as Oberbefehlshaber der Luftwaffe (Supreme Commander of the Air Force), a position he held until the final days of the regime.

 He was born in Rosenheim, Bavaria.
 A veteran World War I fighter pilot ace, Göring was a recipient of the Pour le Mérite.
 He served as the last commander of Jagdgeschwader 1 (JG I), the fighter wing once led by Manfred von Richthofen.
 An early member of the Nazi Party, Göring was among those wounded in Adolf Hitler's failed Beer Hall Putsch in 1923.
 While receiving treatment for his injuries, he developed an addiction to morphine that persisted until the last year of his life.
 After Hitler became Chancellor of Germany in 1933, Göring was named as minister without portfolio in the new government.
 One of his first acts as a cabinet minister was to oversee the creation of the Gestapo, which he ceded to Heinrich Himmler in 1934.

 Following the establishment of the Nazi state, Göring amassed power and political capital to become the second most powerful man in Germany.
 Upon being named Plenipotentiary of the Four Year Plan in 1936, Göring was entrusted with the task of mobilising all sectors of the economy for war, an assignment which brought numerous government agencies under his control.
 In September 1939, Hitler gave a speech to the Reichstag designating him as his successor.
 After the Fall of France in 1940, he was bestowed the specially created rank of Reichsmarschall, which gave him seniority over all officers in Germany's armed forces.

 By 1941, Göring was at the peak of his power and influence.
 As the Second World War progressed, Göring's standing with Hitler and the German public declined after the Luftwaffe proved incapable of preventing the Allied bombing of Germany's cities and resupplying surrounded Axis forces in Stalingrad.
 Around that time, Göring increasingly withdrew from military and political affairs to devote his attention to collecting property and artwork, much of which was stolen from Jewish victims of the Holocaust.
 Informed on 22 April 1945 that Hitler intended to commit suicide, Göring sent a telegram to Hitler requesting his permission to assume leadership of the Reich.
 Considering his request an act of treason, Hitler removed Göring from all his positions, expelled him from the party and ordered his arrest.

 After the war, Göring was convicted of conspiracy, crimes against peace, war crimes, and crimes against humanity at the Nuremberg trials in 1946.
-He requested at trial an execution by firing squad, but was denied; instead he was sentenced to death by hanging.
-He committed suicide by ingesting cyanide the night before his scheduled execution.
+He requested at trial an execution by firing squad, but was denied; instead, he was sentenced to death by hanging.
+He died of suicide by ingesting cyanide the night before his scheduled execution.